hasanmoudud/geocompr/main.md

 }
 ```

-The function `t_area` assumes an input with the same dimensions as the triangle represented in `T1`, with the first three rows and two columns representing coordinates of its edges.
+The function `t_area` generalizes the solution by taking any object `x`, assumed to have the same dimensions as the triangle represented in `T1`.
 We can verify it works not only on the triangle matrix `T1` as follows: